Skip to main content

 How do I get my SCU I-20?

-• Please see the I-20 Request Website
+• Please see the I-20 Request page

-• Be sure to confirm which option for changing status you wish to use on page 1 of your I-20 Request
+• Be sure to confirm which option for changing status you wish to use

 • Admitted students submit their I-20 Request Package through the admission portal